 Aarhus University Seal

-Organisation and aims
+Organisation and tasks

-We work ambitiously research-based and experimentally practice-oriented.
-Thus, we collaborate locally, nationally, and internationally with other innovative environments to ensure that the pedagogical, didactic, and technical choices made by all of us at the universities are based on solid and up-to-date research and evidence.
+The CED is one of the largest university educational units in The Nordic countries.
+We collaborate locally, nationally, and internationally with other innovative environments to ensure that the educational, didactic, and technical choices made by all of us at the universities are based on solid and up-to-date research.

 CED's aim and profile

-Therefore we will
+Therefore, we will

 • Create space for and opportunities for experiments and innovation within digitisation, teaching, and education in close collaboration with the professional environments at AU